sinhp/sinhp.github.io/_posts/2018-11-09-Learning-Dutch-II.md

 I am totally intrigued by the amusing book [Atlas van de Nederlandse taal](https://www.atlasvandenederlandsetaal.com/).
 It is saturated by very useful and interesting facts and data about the etymology of Dutch words.
 It compares many different Dutch dialects such as Vries and Vlaams and deformations like Afrikaans.
-The design[https://issuu.com/uitgeverij-lannoo/docs/9789401432924/6?ff&e=5501914/48488128], [infographics](https://issuu.com/uitgeverij-lannoo/docs/9789401442053/1?ff&e=5501914/48488122), illustrations and quotes are very apt and fascinating. <q>Het Nederlands in feiten en cijfers</q> is the best short description for this atlas.
+The [design](https://issuu.com/uitgeverij-lannoo/docs/9789401432924/6?ff&e=5501914/48488128), [infographics](https://issuu.com/uitgeverij-lannoo/docs/9789401442053/1?ff&e=5501914/48488122), illustrations, and quotes are very apt and fascinating. <q>Het Nederlands in feiten en cijfers</q> is the best short description for this atlas.

 Some of the questions the book starts with are: